EffiSciencesResearch/hackathon42/README.md

 And click on one exercice, and submit your solution.

 An example of submission format is in [this](example_submision.csv).
 The submission is a csv with no header and no index column.
 It's just the list of labels of the validation set.
+You must submit a .csv and not a .txt.

 ### Troubleshooting